MaximeAlgosup/Moonshot-Project/documents/functional/functional.md

 ### Control

 - Kernel control via keyboard.
-- Integration of kernel control with joystick and buttons, similar to an arcade machine.
+- Integration of kernel control with joystick and buttons, similar to an arcade cabinet.

 ### User interface

 - The kernel should have a simple, intuitive user interface.
-- The kernel's user interface should be visually reminiscent of an arcade machine.
+- The kernel's user interface should be visually reminiscent of an arcade cabinet.

 ### Installation